AttackingOrDefending/Blackjack-Strategy-Simulator/docs/source/expected_value_calculator.rst

                           Use a predefined mover.
 Can also be the name of the class of a user-defined mover. (possible values: card-count, basic-strategy-deviations, basic-strategy, perfect, simple;
                           default: card-count)
     -b BETTER, --better BETTER
                           Use a predefined better.
-Can also be the name of the class of a user-defined better. (possible values: card-count, simple; default: card-count)
+Can also be the name of the class of a user-defined better. (possible values: card-count, conservative-card-count, wonging-card-count, wonging-conservative-card-count, simple; default: card-count)
     -s SIMULATIONS, --simulations SIMULATIONS
                           How many simulations to run.
 Running more simulations gives more accurate results but they are slower to calculate. (default: 100,000)
     --decks DECKS         How many decks the shoe starts with. (default: 6)